phylo42/RAPPAS/README.md

 ### From sources: prerequisites

-- RAPPAS compilation requires a clean JDK 1.8 javac compiler installation.
-Java >=1.8 is a compulsory requirement as some operations are based on Lambda expressions.
+- RAPPAS compilation requires a clean javac compiler installation.
+Java >=1.8 is compulsory as some operations are based on Lambda expressions.
 - Apache Ant is used to facilitate the compilation.

 We provide instructions for Debian-based Linux distributions.
 For compiling Java sources with Apache Ant on other operating systems, please perform analogous operations on your system.

-Using OpenJDK 1.8:
+Using OpenJDK 1.8 (more recent versions also compatible):
 ```
 #install packages
 sudo apt-get update